04 Oct Loneliness

 Loneliness has a natural anxiety connected to it, which is meant to cause us to connect back to the group.
 But why is loneliness so seldom talked about?

 John T. Cacioppo, director of Chicago University’s Center for Cognitive and Social Neuroscience, has studied loneliness for decades.
 He says “denying you feel lonely makes no more sense than denying you feel hunger”.
 However, saying you are lonely signals social weakness, or an inability to stand on one’s own (1).
 So, we keep our loneliness to ourselves, and the feeling perpetuates.

 Why are we lonely?

 In our western world our core group has dissolved.
 However the drive to seek out company, a vital advantage for survival, is still active within us (2).
 With the increasing pace we live in today, there is less and less time to meaningfully connect.
 To be there for each other with our undivided attention.
 Slowly a society is forming that disowns human connection through the difficult experiences we face.
 We get lonelier.
-Lacking companionship, addiction and even abusive relationships can be things we turn to.
+Lacking companionship, addiction and even abusive relationships can creep in.

 “It is healing to be fully accepted for where you are at”